sequra/woocommerce-sequra/woocommerce-sequracheckout/readme.txt

 * Security and privacy, we do not sell your personal data to third parties nor share with other companies

+== Frequently Asked Questions ==

+= I can't install the plugin, the plugin is displayed incorrectly =

+Please temporarily enable the [WordPress Debug Mode](https://codex.wordpress.org/Debugging_in_WordPress).
+Edit your `wp-config.php` and set the constants `WP_DEBUG` and `WP_DEBUG_LOG` to `true` and try it again.
+When the plugin triggers an error, WordPress will log the error to the log file `/wp-content/debug.log`.
+Please check this file for errors.
+When done, don't forget to turn off the WordPress debug mode by setting the two constants `WP_DEBUG` and `WP_DEBUG_LOG` back to `false`.

+= I get a white screen when opening ... =

+Most of the time a white screen means a PHP error.
+Because PHP won't show error messages on default for security reasons, the page is white.
+Please turn on the WordPress Debug Mode to turn on PHP error messages (see the previous answer).

+== Screenshots ==
+1. Líder en pagos flexibles para la conversión y recurrencia
+2. Ofrece a tus clientes 4 métodos de pago flexibles
+3. Impulsa la rentabilidad de tu e-commerce
+4. seQura

 == Installation ==